You are working on a great video game but you want to check that it will please people?

 Do you want to know what journalists and the public will think before releasing it?

-Shared Screen offers consulting services, to evaluate your game in development, your linked Kickstarter page or even your linked website.
+Shared Screen offers consulting services, mock-up reviews / evaluation of your video game, to evaluate your game in development, your linked Kickstarter page or even your linked website.
 We do mock reviews.

 Thanks to our expertise in programming, competition, columnist, teaching in the video game industry, we can say in a detailed and constructive way the positive and negative points of your project.

 We can comment, analyze (and even overanalyze) all these points: Gamefeel, Game design, UI, UX, art direction, game balance, player frustrations, soft locks, bugs, accessibility for new players, difficulty…